-Asperger’s in women is often much harder to detect and diagnose due to symptoms that are often subtle and widely varying, which may go a ways in explaining why female characters with Asperger’s are so rare.
+Asperger’s in women is often much harder to detect and diagnose due to symptoms that are often subtle and widely varying, which may explain why female characters with Asperger’s are so rare.
 But one such female “Aspie” is Dr. Temperance “Bones” Brennan on the hit crime drama “Bones.”
 Though actress Emily Deschanel and series creator Hart Hanson will only go as far as to say that Brennan “almost” has Asperger’s, the series heroine displays a number of telltale signs: a lack of interest in being social, a sharp intellect and knack for scientific facts, and an elementary understanding of sarcasm.
 Asperger’s or not, Brennan is easily one of the most interesting and likable characters on TV.

 Jerry Espenson, “Boston Legal“

 The legal drama “Boston Legal,” from the early 2000s, is likely one of the earliest television shows to have a character with Asperger’s.
 Jerry Espenson, played by actor Christian Clemenson, may not be the most accurate portrayal of the Autism Spectrum, but the humor Jerry conveyed as a man and lawyer having to overcome the challenges brought on by Asperger’s made him a favorite character for many viewers.